 Appraisal strategy: compete without writing a blank check

-Appraisal is where “overpaying” can become real, fast—because the bank may not finance above appraised value.
+Appraisal is where “overpaying” can become real, fast.
+The bank may not finance above appraised value.

 Know the two outcomes